visit-dav/visit/docs/SphynxDocs/Subsetting/index.rst

 What is described here is primarily about *pre-defined, first-class, named subsets* as created by the data producer and supported within VisIt.
-Nonetheless, It is important to keep in mind that there are *other* ways that the data producer can organize data within VisIt's GUI or that VisIt's :ref:`Expressions <Expressions>` and :ref:`Operators <Operators>` can be employed to create and manage subsets.
-However, using these other approaches for the sole purpose of subsetting are often cumbersome through VisIt's GUI.
-To understand why as well as read about other issues related to subsetting, please see
-`these developer notes <https://www.visitusers.org/index.php?title=Generalized_Subsetting>`_.
+Nonetheless, It is important to keep in mind that there are *other* ways that the data producer can organize data within VisIt's GUI or that users can employ VisIt's :ref:`Expressions <Expressions>` and :ref:`Operators <Operators>` to create and manage subsets.
+However, using these other approaches for the sole purpose of subsetting is often cumbersome through VisIt's GUI.
+To understand why as well as read about other issues related to subsetting, please see `these developer notes <https://www.visitusers.org/index.php?title=Generalized_Subsetting>`_.

 .. toctree::